Mau Mau rebellion: Detention programme

 Thomas Askwith, the official tasked with designing the British 'detention and rehabilitation' programme during the summer and autumn of 1953, termed his system the Pipeline.
 The British did not initially conceive of rehabilitating Mau Mau suspects through brute force and other ill-treatment—Askwith's final plan, submitted to Baring in October 1953, was intended as "a complete blueprint for winning the war against Mau Mau using socioeconomic and civic reform".
 What developed, however, has been described as a British gulag.

-The Pipeline operated a white-grey-black classification system: 'whites' were cooperative detainees, and were repatriated back to the reserves; 'greys' had been oathed but were reasonably compliant, and were moved down the Pipeline to works camps in their local districts before release; and 'blacks' were the 'hard core' of Mau Mau.
+The Pipeline operated a white-grey-black classification system: 'whites' were co-operative detainees, and were repatriated back to the reserves; 'greys' had been oathed but were reasonably compliant, and were moved down the Pipeline to works camps in their local districts before release; and 'blacks' were the 'hard core' of Mau Mau.
 These were moved up the Pipeline to special detention camps.
 Thus a detainee's position in Pipeline was a straightforward reflection of how cooperative the Pipeline personnel deemed her or him to be.
 Cooperation was itself defined in terms of a detainee's readiness to confess their Mau Mau oath.
 Detainees were screened and re-screened for confessions and intelligence, then re-classified accordingly.

 A detainee's journey between two locations along the Pipeline could sometimes last days.
 During transit, there was frequently little or no food and water provided, and seldom any sanitation.
 Once in camp, talking was forbidden outside the detainees' accommodation huts, though improvised communication was rife.
 Such communication included propaganda and disinformation, which went by such names as the Kinongo Times, designed to encourage fellow detainees not to give up hope and so to minimise the number of those who confessed their oath and cooperated with camp authorities.
 Forced labour was performed by detainees on projects like the thirty-seven-mile-long South Yatta irrigation furrow.
 Family outside and other considerations led many detainees to confess.

-During the first year after Operation Anvil, colonial authorities had little success in forcing detainees to cooperate.
+During the first year after Operation Anvil, colonial authorities had little success in forcing detainees to co-operate.
 Camps and compounds were overcrowded, forced-labour systems were not yet perfected, screening teams were not fully coordinated, and the use of torture was not yet systematised.
 This failure was partly due to the lack of manpower and resources, as well as the vast numbers of detainees.
 Officials could scarcely process them all, let alone get them to confess their oaths.
 Assessing the situation in the summer of 1955, Alan Lennox-Boyd wrote of his "fear that the net figure of detainees may still be rising.
 If so the outlook is grim."
 Black markets flourished during this period, with the native Kenyan guards helping to facilitate trading.
 It was possible for detainees to bribe guards in order to obtain items or stay punishment.